finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Contrast what is legal with what is ethical.
 - Explain the importance of ethical integrity in the practice of computer engineering.

-## PPP/3 Effective communication strategies
+## PPP/ Effective communication strategies

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Listen attentively in technical and non-technical contexts.
 - Write technical reports using correct spelling and grammar.